 Repetitio est mater studiorum - or - Repetition is the Mother of Learning

 There is no question from all human experience I have ever been associated that repetition is necessary if learning and mastery of a task will occur at any age.
 Due to my own indolent nature, I would be more than a little pleased if it only took one repetition to mastery any skill or human task I ever attempted.
 Wishful thinking, I am afraid.
 Hence, the central question to answer is, “How many times is sufficient to master a math skill in elementary school?”
 The answer based on my education and life experiences – It depends.

 After working with elementary aged students for the crux of my public education career, there are basic guidelines listed below that I believe are empirically valid based on my own teaching and administrative experience.
 The estimated range of repetitions is associated with math fact and process skill mastery.

 Talented and Gifted Students: Between 1 to 4 repetitions required

-Clearly, repetition or practice is necessary if students are to master their math facts and skills or this task would be an exception to all human experience.
+Clearly, repetition or practice is necessary if students are to master their math facts and processing skills or this task would be an exception to all human learning experience.
 How educators can accomplish the repetition without resulting in drudgery for students is also possible.
 In math, social studies, science and grammar, the easiest means to accomplish this task is by using a 5 to 8 minute daily distributed or spiral review of previously presented content prior to the onset of the day’s core lesson – Spaced Repetition.